Table of contents

 When qualifying for a DSCR loan, lenders evaluate whether the property is occupied, how many units (if any) are vacant, and whether leases are in place.
 These factors can directly affect your maximum loan-to-value (LTV) and whether your deal meets underwriting guidelines.

-Lease & Occupancy Table
+Lease and Occupancy Table

 Property Type Purchase Refinance